When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Pineapple is a delicious treat that humans cannot get enough of.
-We like it in all sorts of preparations, sliced, in syrup, dried, in smoothies, in cocktails, on cakes, on pizza, and the list goes on.
+We like it in all sorts of preparations, sliced, soaked in syrup, dried, blended in smoothies, mixed in cocktails, on cakes, on pizza, and the list goes on and on.
 As with many other human snacks, sharing pineapple with your cat can be tempting.
 It is fruit, which is healthy, so it might be easy to assume this snack is safe for felines.

 What is Pineapple?

 Pineapple is a fruit that has zero relation or genetic connection to either an apple or any kind of pine tree.
 It likely got its name from looking similar to a pinecone and a common historical habit of using the word “apple” to describe different fruits.
 A fun fact about pineapple is that it is not one single fruit.
 It is actually several berries that have fused together on a single stalk.
 They are native to South America and have long been enjoyed by humans.
 It takes almost two full years to grow one whole fruit, yet it is an inexpensive, sweet treat used in culinary settings worldwide.
 It is also referred to by the name ananas.

 Can Cats Eat Pineapple?